Iman (model): Philanthropy

-In addition to running her global beauty company, Iman is also actively involved in a number of charitable endeavors.
-Since September 2019, Iman has held the role of CARE's first-ever Global Advocate, where she works alongside CARE to support its mission to create a world where poverty has been overcome and all people live with dignity and security.
+In addition to running her global beauty company, Iman Mohamed is also actively involved in a number of charitable endeavors.
+Since September 2019, Iman Mohamed has held the role of CARE's first-ever Global Advocate, where she works alongside CARE to support its mission to create a world where poverty has been overcome and all people live with dignity and security.
 She is also currently a spokesperson for the Keep a Child Alive program, and works closely with the Children's Defense Fund.
 She also serves as an Ambassador for Save the Children, and has been active in raising awareness of their relief services in the greater East Africa region.
-Additionally, Iman works with the Enough Project to end the global trade in conflict minerals.
+Additionally, Iman Mohamed works with the Enough Project to end the global trade in conflict minerals.
 She played a key part in the public campaign against blood diamonds through her termination of her contract with the diamonds conglomerate De Beers over a conflict of ethics.

 Awards

-Over the course of her long modeling and philanthropic career, Iman has received many awards.
+Over the course of her long modeling and philanthropic career, Iman Mohamed has received many awards.
 On 7 June 2010, she received a Fashion Icon lifetime achievement award from the Council of Fashion Designers of America (CFDA), a special prize reserved for "an individual whose signature style has had a profound influence on fashion".
-Iman selected her friend, actress and former model Isabella Rossellini, to present the award.
-Wearing a gown designed by Giambattista Valli with four giant diamond bracelets on each arm, Iman thanked her parents "for giving me a neck longer than any other girl on any go-see anywhere in the world".
+Iman Mohamed selected her friend, actress and former model Isabella Rossellini, to present the award.
+Wearing a gown designed by Giambattista Valli with four giant diamond bracelets on each arm, Iman Mohamed thanked her parents "for giving me a neck longer than any other girl on any go see anywhere in the world".